-To prevent the “breaking” of DeRivera Trust Deed and the potential destruction of Cooper s Woods and Shady Path, the “Friends of Coopers Woods” was formed.
+“To prevent the “breaking” of the DeRivera Trust Deed and the potential destruction of Cooper s Woods and Shady Path, the “Friends of Coopers Woods” was formed.”

 The support for this group was phenomenal.
 The support for keeping the Coopers Woods just the “way it is” was overwhelming.
 A legal challenge in Ottawa County Probate Court ensured that Coopers Woods would be “protected” until 2017.
 During this time, “Friends of Coopers Woods” sent out a survey to all property owners on South Bass Island.
-Over 700 were returned, but one of the most interesting things about this survey was the comments that people wrote:
+Over 700 were returned, but one of the most exciting things about this survey was the comments that people wrote:

 “They will get their way.
 You can bet on it.
 They have the money and influence!
 They always win.
 I wish all of you the best of luck… It’s appalling what certain people get away with.
 Unbelievable.
-I’m glad I can help save the trees” “We have known this area for 60 years and the loss of it will be almost the end of the old Bay.”
+I’m glad I can help save the trees” “We have known this area for 60 years, and the loss of it will be almost the end of the old Bay.”

 “Tourism has already destroyed the peacefulness of the Put-in-Bay I used to know.
 I find it hard to justify development of any kind on the island.”
 “I am not a taxpayer but a visitor who was deeply impressed by the unique ecosystem on South Bass Island.
 Your efforts to preserve it are needed and appreciated far beyond Put-in-Bay.”
 “Our kids and grandkids love using Coopers Woods just like it is.
 Everything on the island has changed so much.
 Leave one area just like it is!!”

 “Our position is simple.
 The De Rivera Trust was written to fulfill an individual’s philanthropic goals and should not be altered.”

 “No housing, buildings, etc. Put-in-Bay is already overdeveloped….”
 “I feel like I’m paying for Coopers Woods twice: Once to the DeRivera Park Trustees to buy the woods and now to the friends of Coopers Woods.”
-Members of the Friends of Coopers Woods – the Tree Huggers – realized that there was a tremendous amount of support for keeping some places on the Island “natural” and “unspoiled” and to not “destroy the peacefulness of the Put-in-Bay.”
+Members of the Friends of Coopers Woods – the Tree Huggers – realized that there was a tremendous amount of support for keeping some places on the Island “natural” and “unspoiled” and not “destroying the peacefulness of the Put-in-Bay.”
 Out of this realization, three distinct organizations emerged.

 2. The Put-in-Bay Township Park District was formed in 2006.
 It is “dedicated to protecting and preserving unique areas that preserve the heritage of the Lake Erie Islands.
 The Park District recognizes that forested areas, wetlands, grasslands, vineyards, and natural fields in Put-in-Bay Township are disappearing to development at an alarming rate.

-The educational programs of this organization are directed toward a younger generation.
-The educational programs of this organization are directed not only toward a younger generation but also to an older generation in an effort to make them aware, sensitive, and appreciative of the fragile environment in which we live.
-The Center is funded by entrance fees, sponsorships, donations, and grants.
+The educational programs of this organization are required not only for a younger generation but also for an older generation in an effort to make them aware, sensitive, and appreciative of the fragile environment in which we live.
+Entrance fees, sponsorships, donations, and grants fund the Center.
 Although these are three separate organizations, their goals are intertwined on this Island of Life.